colinjmatt/deploys/README.md

-# AWS-Deploys
+# Deploys

-A collection of (mostly) automated deployments of products compatible AWS EC2/Lightsail instances
+A collection of (mostly) automated deployments of products compatible with Linux.

-The compatible OS will be listed in the name of the sub folder and the deploy script
+The distribution used is specified in the title of each deployment.